Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

 \subsection{Dynamics of a Charged Object}

 In this section, we develop the center-of-mass dynamics of a discrete charged object in an electromagnetic field.
 First, we will write down local momentum conservation in a general form, and integrate it to arrive at the center-of-mass equations of motion.
-For simplicity, in this section flat space-time will be assumed.
+For simplicity, in this section flat space-time will be assumed, but everything is special-relativistically invariant (although this may not initially be obvious).
+We make no assumptions on the internal mass model of our charge, only that momentum density is a conserved vector quantity.
+We also make no assumption on the nature of non-electromagnetic forces; ``force density'' in this section merely means the local increase in momentum density due to that force density (a source term in the continuity equation for momentum).

-Consider a compact, stable distribution of charge (a surface can be drawn around the distribution, which completely contains the charge).
+Consider a stable distribution of charge, which is bounded in the sense that a surface can be drawn around the distribution, which completely contains the charge.
 Internally, the distribution has local charge density $\rho$ and current density $\vec{J}$ (which can vary with time and position within the object; we make no constraints on those at present).
-Stability requires some non-electromagnetic binding force density\cite{poincare1906}, which we will call $\vec{f}_{\rm b}$.
-From Maxwell's equations, the electromagnetic field loses momentum density at a rate given by the negative of the Lorentz force density, $\vec{f}_{\rm em}\equiv \rho \vec{E} + \vec{J}\times\vec{B}$\footnote{This makes no assumption on the structure of the charge; this expression of the local loss of momentum from the electromagnetic field can be derived directly from Maxwell's equations assuming $J^\mu$ is defined as $\nabla_\nu F^{\mu\nu}$\cite{jackson}.}.

-Now, consider the charge density contained in a small volume $dV$.
-It could inherently carry some momentum density in its own right: call this $d\vec{p}_{\rm bare}$.
-Note this is {\em not} related to the momentum in the electromagnetic field; this would be the momentum related to the mass of the charge density if it was stripped of its electromagnetic field (thus, in the literature this is called the ``bare mass''\cite{yaghjian}).
+This electromagnetic current, $J^\mu = (\rho, \vec{J})$, could inherently carry some ``bare'' momentum density in its own right.
+Call this $\vec{\pi}_{\rm bare}$; this is the momentum density of matter that directly interacts with the electromagnetic field, but note this does {\em not} contain the momentum in the electromagnetic field itself; this would be the momentum of the charge density if it were stripped of its electromagnetic field (in the literature the mass associated with this momentum is called the ``bare mass''\cite{yaghjian}).
+There is also an associated stress tensor\footnote{This is the spatial part of the stress-energy tensor, which will be discussed more later}, $T_{s,{\rm bare}}$\cite{goldstein1965classical,jackson}; if there is no loss/gain of bare momentum density, it obeys the continuity equation: